Sample plan

 Fukushima

 For your last meal, a tachigui (standing) sushi counter that only serves pre-composed 5-piece sets for ¥700 each.
 Absurdly cheap, absurdly fresh because the Central Fish Market is next door.
-Order 2-3 sets.
+Order 2-3 sets — each combo is different.
+Standing makes you more equal to the workers, white-collar staff, and housewives next to you — the tachigui atmosphere flattens everyone.
+Closes at 19:30; arrive by 18:30 to order.

 Tip: Closes at 19:30; arrive by 18:30 to order.